 Temple Baptist Church was built on land sold for fifty-seven cents, the amount saved by a little girl who had been turned away from its Sunday school.
 See Example( s )

-For starters, he does tell of a little girl who was turned away from Sunday school because there was no room for her:
+Conwell did start out by describing a little girl (not identified by name) who was turned away from a Sunday school because there was no room for her there:

 The trustees seemed much impressed, and it turned out that they were far more impressed than I could possibly have hoped, for in a few days one of them came to me and said that he thought it would be an excellent idea to buy a lot on Broad Street — the very lot on which the building now stands.

 This anecdote has all the elements an inspirational tale needs: a little girl who saved her pennies after being turned away from a church that had no room for her, a stranger who was inspired by her story to offer his land to the church at some very favorable terms, and a benefactor who contributed $10,000 so that the church could buy the property outright instead of carrying a mortgage.
-So why cheapen it by making up details that simply aren't true?
-Because
+But because